Skip to main content

 Use the meetings engagement API to log and manage meetings on CRM records.
 You can log meeting activities either in HubSpot or through the meetings API.
 You can retrieve, update, or delete meeting engagements that are manually logged on a record, scheduled using the meetings tool, or scheduled using the Google Calendar or Office 365 calendar integration.

 Below, learn the basic methods of managing meetings through the API.
-To view all available endpoints and their requirements, click the Endpoints tab at the top of this article.
+To view all available endpoints and their requirements, check out the reference documentation.

 To create a meeting engagement, make a POST request to /crm/v3/objects/meetings.